The Volokh Conspiracy

 A great deal more might be said about the close connection between conservatism and nationalism . . .
 I will merely add that it is this nationalistic bias which frequently provides the bridge from conservatism to collectivism: to think in terms of "our" industry or resource is only a short step away from demanding that these national assets be directed in the national interest [by the government].

 This does not prove there can never be any useful cooperation between libertarians and conservatives.
-Still less does it prove that the latter will always see eye to eye with the political left.
+Still less does it prove that the former will always see eye to eye with the political left.
 But it does suggest that cosmopolitan liberals have more affinity for free markets than nationalistic conservatives.

 None of the above should cause libertarians to ignore the many flaws of the higher education system.
 It remains true that there is lots of wasteful spending in academia, that many faculty and administrators behave badly in various ways, and that too many are intolerant of opposing views (including, in some cases, libertarian ones).